Arik Brauer

 Arik Brauer.

 Brauer’s paintings are heavily influenced by his childhood in Vienna under the Nazi regime and the subsequent rise of National Socialism, as well as by religious texts such as the Torah, the Haggadah, and the Old Testament.
-For Brauer, “Fantastic Realism” involved implicating the viewer in scenes both surreal and authentic.
-Paintings such as My Father in Winter (1983), reflect his embrace of traditional landscape painting, Jewish history, and mysticism.
+For Brauer, “Fantastic Realism” involved implicating the viewer in surreal and authentic scenes.
+Paintings such as My Father in Winter (1983), which depicts Brauer’s father walking through a snowy expanse wrapped in blue cloak that undulates in oceanic waves with a yellow flower-like Star of David radiating golden light from his chest, reflect his embrace of traditional landscape painting, Jewish history, and mysticism.

-Fairground view: Arik Brauer, Fairytale carousel with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: Arik Brauer, Carousel.
+Luna Luna, Hamburg, Germany, 1987.

-Fairground view: Arik Brauer, Fairytale carousel with music.
-Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: Arik Brauer, Carousel.
+Luna Luna, Hamburg, Germany, 1987.

 For Luna Luna, Brauer envisioned a fantastical carousel straight out of one of his mystical dreams.
 The carousel was designed so that eight different characters from a fairytale doubled as seats—among them a butterfly, a wolf, a mermaid, and an anthropomorphic hand—accompanied by a song written, produced, and performed by Brauer’s daughter, Timna Brauer.